Monday, October 11, 2010

 17. Va Savoir- Jacques Rivette

-Ripe for re-appraisal: Freddy Got Fingered (Tom Green), In Praise of Love (Jean-Luc Godard), Pistol Opera (Seijun Suzuki)
+Ripe for re-appraisal: Freddy Got Fingered (Tom Green), In Praise of Love (Jean-Luc Godard), Pistol Opera (Seijun Suzuki), Thirteen Conversations About One Thing (Jill Sprecher)

-Need to see: All About Lily Chou-Chou (Shunji Iwai), Bungee Jumping Of Their Own (Kim Dae-sung), Harmful Insect (Akihiko Shiota), I’m Going Home (Manoel de Oliveira), Loin (Andre Techine), Oporto of My Childhood (Manoel de Oliveira), The Orphan of Anyang (Wang Chao), The Road (Darezhan Omirbaev), Roberto Succo (Cedric Kahn), ‘R Xmas (Abel Ferrara), Silence… We’re Rolling (Youssef Chahine), The Sleepy Time Gal (Christopher Munch), Sobibor, October 14, 1943, 4 PM (Claude Lanzmann), Take Care of My Cat (Jeong Jae-eun), That Old Dream That Moves (Alain Guirardie), Volcano High (Kim Tae-kyun)
+Need to see: All About Lily Chou-Chou (Shunji Iwai), Batang West Side (Lav Diaz), Bungee Jumping Of Their Own (Kim Dae-sung), La Cienaga (Lucrecia Martel), Faat Kiné (Ousmane Sembene), Harmful Insect (Akihiko Shiota), I’m Going Home (Manoel de Oliveira), The Jesus Trilogy and Coda (Stan Brakhage), Loin (Andre Techine), Oporto of My Childhood (Manoel de Oliveira), The Orphan of Anyang (Wang Chao), The Road (Darezhan Omirbaev), Roberto Succo (Cedric Kahn), ‘R Xmas (Abel Ferrara), Silence… We’re Rolling (Youssef Chahine), The Sleepy Time Gal (Christopher Munch), Sobibor, October 14, 1943, 4 PM (Claude Lanzmann), Take Care of My Cat (Jeong Jae-eun), That Old Dream That Moves (Alain Guirardie), Visitor Q (Takashi Miike), Volcano High (Kim Tae-kyun)

 Academy Awards (USA), Best Picture: A Beautiful Mind (Ron Howard)